-Set the leaves on a paper towel for a few days to allow the ends to dry out and scab over, before sticking the very end of it into a shallow bed of soil.
-(Be sure to use a potting mix specifically for cactus or succulents.)
+Set the leaves on a paper towel for a few days to allow the ends to dry out and scab over.
+When ready, stick the very end into a shallow bed of soil.

-Place them in bright, indirect light and mist the leaves with water a few times a week, or lightly water them at the soil level.
+Place the new plant in indirect light.
+Mist the leaves with water a few times a week, or lightly water them at the soil level.
 Within a few weeks, roots will begin to grow, followed by baby plants.

-Carefully remove the original leaf when it dries up and the baby plant is at least half an inch tall.
-At this point, you can also re-pot it if desired.
-(Just be sure not to disturb the roots too much!)
+Carefully remove the original leaf when it dries up and the baby plant is at least ½" tall.
+You can also re-pot your succulent (in a cute DIY planter ) if desired, being careful not to disturb the roots too much.

-Use very sharp and clean scissors or a knife to cut through the main stem or a branch of the succulent plant.
+To do so, use very sharp, clean scissors or a knife to cut through the main stem or a branch of the succulent plant.
 Carefully remove its leaves and set it to dry for a few days.
 Plant the base of the stem in soil and water lightly.
 Baby plants will begin to grow out of the spaces where the leaves were removed in just a few weeks.

-A full branch of a jade or other tree-like succulents can be removed and replanted.
+If your original plant is damaged or broken, some — like a full branch of a jade or other tree-like succulents — can be removed and replanted.
 It will sprout roots from the base and turn into its own plant.
-(Magic!)
-This is a great option if the original plant is damaged or broken.

-Many other succulents such as aloe and echeveria reproduce by sprouting small offshoots from the mother plant.
+Other succulents, such as aloe and echeveria, reproduce by sprouting small offshoots from the mother plant.
 These baby plants can also be carefully removed and replanted in their own space.

-Whether you’re removing a branch or an offshoot, use a very sharp and very clean pair of scissors or a knife.
+Whether you’re removing a branch or an offshoot, use a very sharp, clean pair of scissors or a knife.
 Cut branches right at the point where they meet the main stalk.
 Offshoots should be neatly sliced away from the main plant, taking care to avoid damaging the roots on either one.